For the longest time, I thought that the most successful business owners were those who had Energizer Bunny energy.

 If you tuned in to the Success On Your Terms podcast or joined my totally free six-week class on Success Without Sacrifice, you heard me share how my story began in college.

-I learned that going to bed early, bypassing all-nighters, and taking care of myself (instead of trying to keep up a mega social life) was key to my sanity and well-being.
+I learned that going to bed early, bypassing all-nighters, and taking care of myself (instead of trying to keep up a mega social life) was key to my mental and emotional well-being.

 I took this formula into my corporate job, shunning the idea of working nights and weekends, employing mega-focus during my work day, and prioritizing my life outside of working hours.